BonnenLab/visualize-skelly-laser-environment/data.md

-# Directory
+# Navigating Berkeley Walking Data

 The data can be accessed using Quartz or BigRed200
-At this directory:
+At this directory `
 /N/project/berkeley_walking

-# Navigating json and mesh files in Python
+`.
-Both sets of files contain data for subject 3-10, each have ~26 walks and the walktype in file name
+The primary files used are berkeley_json and pupilShadowMesh.mat Both sets of files contain data for subject 3-10, each have ~26 walks and the walktype in the file name

+# Python
 ## Berkeley_json

 Loading in the json file should result in a dictionary that looks like this